 Since completing my undergraduate degree, I had been working as a freelance musician.
 However, due to the global pandemic, I had lost a lot of work and had no idea when things would pick up again.
 During the lockdowns, I began teaching a few one-to-one music lessons online and absolutely loved it.
 This made me realise I wanted to focus more on teaching, and so I began looking for a good PGCE course.

 I looked at a lot of universities and colleges around the North East that were offering a PGCE, but it wasn’t until I attended an online Open Day that I made the decision that the University of Sunderland was right for me.
-I had the opportunity to chat to the programme leader for the PGCE PCET, as well as other staff on the course.
+I had the opportunity to chat to the Programme Leader of the PGCE PCET, as well as other staff on the course.
 They answered all my questions and filled me with confidence that I was making the right choice.
 The University just felt right from then on – even before I enrolled, I could email the student helpline if I had any queries and they were so helpful with their responses.

 There have been many favourite moments for me throughout the duration of the course, but the subject specialism sessions that my academic tutor held were amazing.
 It’s been wonderful to chat with fellow student teachers from all backgrounds – music, performing arts, fashion studies, SEND, and even equine studies!
 I realised how important it is to learn from other teachers and those sessions have been really beneficial when it comes to shaping my teaching.